 General buttons

-Trash - Use when you want to delete something, select what you want to delete and then click on the trash can.
+Trash — Use this to delete something.
+Simply select what you'd like to remove, then click the trash can icon.

-Update - Used to get the latest reported data.
-For example, if a mobile user is reporting time while you are working in Client, you may need to refresh to get the latest reports.
-Each time you reopen Next Projext, it is completely updated.
+Update — Use this to pull in the latest reported data.
+For example, if a mobile user is logging time while you're working in the Client, you may need to refresh to see their latest entries.
+Note that every time you reopen Next Project, it updates completely automatically.

-Look down - Used to show all data under the selected project.
-Often used when you are on a parent project and, for example, want to see all underlying projects in the Project overview module.
+Look down — Use this to display all data under a selected project.
+This is especially handy when you're on a parent project and want to see all the underlying projects in the Project Overview module, for example.

 Shortcuts